Housing Bubble View – Case-Shiller Home Price Index (Base Year = 1995)

-A paper by Ferreira and Gyourko (2011) shows that, according to their criteria, some real estate booms started in 1997-1999 and grew slowly for a while before going crazy.
-Cities that boomed later, tended to go crazy right away.
+A paper by Ferreira and Gyourko (2011)* shows the real estate booms in some cities started in 1997-1999 and grew slowly for a while before taking off.

-The authors of that study consider a jump in home prices as the beginning of a housing boom.
-That is, if prices have been increasing at around 3% a year for a few years and then prices jump 6% in one year, they would consider that jump in prices the potential beginning of a boom.
+The authors of that study consider a jump in prices as the beginning of a housing boom.
+That is, if prices have been increasing at around 3% a year for a few years and then they jump to 6% in one year, that jump is the beginning of the boom.

 Bubble View – Case-Shiller Home Price Index (1995 = 100)

 Sorry but the chart doesn’t have data for Dallas.
 Case-Shiller doesn’t have data before 2000 for Dallas so I can’t shift its base year back to 1995.